HL7NZ/nes-ig/input/pagecontent/createEntitlement.md

 **Create Entitlement processing steps:**

 1. The user inputs details required to create the entitlement.
-2. The integrating application sends a POST request to the NES *Coverage* endpoint with a payload containing the NesEntitlement resource to be created, excluding ids.
+2. The integrating application sends a POST request to the NES *Coverage* endpoint with a payload containing the NesEntitlement resource to be created.
 3. The request is validated - ALT: Validation failure.
 Operation Outcome resource returned
 4. The Entitlement is created in the database and an ID is assigned.
 5. A newly created NesEntitlement, including its ID, is returned to the client

-###  Create  Entitlement Request Example
+###  Create  Entitlement Request Examples

 [create CSC Entitlement request](createCSCExample.html)